lkisabeth/nationwide-interview/README.md

 - **Discover Prompts**: Find and explore all available prompts in your AWS Bedrock account
 - **Create Prompts**: Create new prompts with variables, system instructions, and tool configurations
 - **Update Prompts**: Modify existing prompts and create new versions
-- **Execute Prompts**: Run prompts directly using the Amazon Bedrock runtime
 - **Prompt Variants**: Create and test prompt variants to compare different approaches

 ### AWS Requirements